Anon-Planet/thgtoa/guide.md

 -   Select Type: Standalone Qube copied from a template

--   Select Template: Debian-10 (or Debian-11 if you already have it installed)
+-   Select Template: Debian-11 (the default)

 -   Select Networking: